-Over time, we hope that the Gold Standard will become operational for all services that see people with axial SpA.
-It should also be able to address health inequalities and regional differences in the delivery of care.
+Over time, we hope that the Gold Standard will become the go to guidelines for all services that see people with axial SpA, and improve treatment and care overall for those patients.
+We hope that this work will ensure patients with axial SpA receive consistently excellent treatment.